How much does a septic tank cost?

-Installing or repairing a septic tank is one of the easiest home improvements to fund.
-That’s partly because the government wants to avoid raw sewage leaks and has several federal and local programs to help homeowners cover the costs.
+Installing or repairing a septic tank is one of the easiest home improvements to fund, thanks to several government options.
 Consider starting with the following options when looking for septic tank financing.

 Some federal and state agencies offer low-income residents affordable loans and grants to replace or repair your septic tank.
 If you live in a rural area in particular, consider reaching out to your local government first to find out what options are available.